Massive Violins: Performances

 The ensemble performs in cities around the UK, France and the Netherlands.
-As well as regular concert performances at Cecil Sharp House, Hornsey Town Hall Arts Centre and many UK festivals, the Massive Violins have provided entertainment at launch parties and including Channel 4's Random Acts, Bradley Cooper's The Elephant Man at the Haymarket, Christie's Auction House, at the Okura Hotel Amsterdam, at the 20th Century Theatre, supporting Fascinating Aida, and at the London Olympic's pop-up cinema Films on Fridges.
+As well as regular concert performances at Cecil Sharp House, Hornsey Town Hall Arts Centre and many UK festivals, the Massive Violins have provided entertainment at launch parties, including Channel 4's Random Acts, Bradley Cooper's The Elephant Man at the Haymarket, Christie's Auction House, at the Okura Hotel Amsterdam, at the 20th Century Theatre, supporting Fascinating Aida, and at the London Olympic's pop-up cinema Films on Fridges.

 The Massive Violins have a wide following of loyal concert-goers with numerous celebrity fans as regular audience members, including Neil Morrissey, Simon Amstell, Jemma Redgrave, Alison Steadman, James Norton, Marina and the Diamonds, Jennifer Saunders and Helena Bonham Carter.
 They have performed at private functions for Shirley Bassey, Pierce Brosnan, Joan Collins and Bradley Cooper.

 The ensemble frequently perform for charity fundraisers; they are winners of North London's Got Talent 2016 in aid of North London Hospice, and perform at International Animal Rescue as well as 'Lots of Charity' events.
 In September 2017 they performed at the Jazz Cafe with the Ukulele Orchestra of Great Britain as part of the Art on a Ukulele fundraising event.